 - Olympic Speed Skating Oval in Lake Placid (rentals)

 - Saranac Lake Civic Center in Saranac Lake (no rentals)

-4) Take Them Snow Tubing
+Take the Family Snow Tubing or Sledding

 Snow tubing and sledding are another great way to enjoy the wintry outdoors while getting some exercise - especially if you're lugging your gear up a huge hill, like the Lake George Recreation Center hill shown above.
 You can snow tube at the Mt.
 Pisgah Recreation Center along with a few other ski hills like Oak Mountain; and, some of the ice skating places offer snow tubing as well.

-5) Try Snowmobiling
+Try Snowmobiling Through the Woods